 “If you can walk you can dance, and if you can talk you can sing.” – Proverb from Zimbabwe

-In my 13 years of teaching, I have taught virtually all ages, from newborns to senior citizens.
+In my 15 years of teaching, I have instructed virtually all ages, from newborns to senior citizens.
 I teach a variety of music on instruments, including piano, voice, woodwinds, brass, strings, and percussion, as well as music theory and beginning music writing.

 My own music teaching experiences followed quite a journey.
 After studying at Lebanon Valley College in Annville, Pennsylvania, I earned a Bachelor of Science degree in Music Education with a concentration in Piano and minor in Art.
 As a native from New Jersey, I went back to my home state and taught for four years in public school, at first as a general music teacher in sixth and seventh grades, and then a K-5th grade general, choral, and instrumental teacher.